kartikp10/soundporter/README.md

 - Export playlists from a specified music platform to various formats.
 - Import playlists from different formats into your preferred music platform.
-- Utility functions for input validation and playlist formatting.

 ## Installation